mglantz/advanced-networking-workshop/labs/lab-0/README.md

 # 0.2 Knowledge prerequisites
 This work assumes a few things from the student of the workshop, such as:
-* The person has intermediate knowledge about Ansible
+* The person has intermediate knowledge about Ansible.
-* You have basic knowledge of how to navigate and edit files in a Linux shell.
+* It's good if you have basic knowledge of how to navigate in a Linux shell.
 * The person has intermediate to expert knowledge about networking, more specific, about switching and routing (level 2 to 5).

 # 0.3: What this workshop is NOT about